 Ten miles off Mid-Coast Maine, Monhegan Island is known for its artists and lobstermen, who live, symbiotically, on this tiny crust of land just under a square mile in size.

-Though the population dwindles to 50 year round, when lobstermen continue to pull in those popular Maine crustaceans, warm weather brings artists, writers, birders, nature lovers and curious tourists who don’t mind experiencing a simple life without cars (or paved roads), private bathrooms, or even, in some cases, electricity.
+Though the population dwindles to 50 year-round, when lobstermen continue to pull in those popular Maine crustaceans, warm weather brings artists, writers, birders, nature lovers, and curious tourists who don’t mind experiencing a simple life without cars (or paved roads), private bathrooms, or even, in some cases, electricity.
 (Yes, it’s rustic, but in our view, one of the most romantic getaways in Maine).

 But, ah, those views!
-The views that inspired some of America’s most famed artists.
+The views inspired some of America’s most famed artists.
 Those are what you came for, anyway.

 For the art aficionados who love Wyeths and lobsters, and a chance to stay in a hot new boutique hotel.
 Or – sail and stay on one of the most historic Windjammer ships in the fleet: the Stephen Taber.
 (See below).

 Nothing says “romance” like a multi-masted sailing ship at full sail.
 Especially when it’s you and a nautically-minded special buddy onboard an authentic Windjammer.
-Wine and cheese pairings, gourmet grub, and a lobster fest are are included on this mid-coast Maine adventure.
+Wine and cheese pairings, gourmet grub, and a lobster fest are included in this mid-coast Maine adventure.
 It is positively soul-stirring.
 You might just agree it’s one of the best romantic getaways in Maine.

 Are the two of you in sync about nature and hiking but hate crowds?
 Infinitely more secluded, Schoodic encompasses 3,500 additional acres of Acadia National Park, with ferry and bus access to the bulk of it on Mount Desert Island.

-The small towns of Winter Harbor, Birch Harbor and Prospect Harbor are all located on Schoodic.
+The small towns of Winter Harbor, Birch Harbor, and Prospect Harbor are all located on Schoodic.
 So on this Getaway, you’ll experience nature in its rustic glory.
 And, if you’re game, a few “Pickled Wrinkles.”